Key Points:

 12. Kerry Blue Terrier

 With one of the most unique coat colors in the dog world, Kerry Blue Terriers are known as alert and adaptable family companions.
-Kerry Blues have coats that come in a shade of blue – ranging from deep slate to light-blue gray.
+Kerry Blues have coats that come in shades of blue ranging from deep slate to light-blue gray.

-These large dogs don’t shed, but they should receive regular brushing and trimmings.
+These large dogs don’t shed, but they need regular brushing and trimming to maintain their beautiful coats.

 13. Lagotto Romagnolo